WeekieNHN/WeekieNHN.github.io/_posts/2024-9-21-Knockback-Arena.md

 I added a pistol, a rifle, a shotgun, and rocket launcher (blame my Halo roots for both it's implementation, and visual).
 I got models from Kenney Assets and I animated pickup and fire animations for each one.
 I got sound effects from Open Game Art, and overall the weapons feel pretty nice to use.
 They each do their own amount of knockback when you hit enemies.
 They also have their own crosshairs (also from Kenney Assets).

+## Devlog
-I don't think that words are going to do them enough justice, so I suggest you watch this video:
+I don't think that words are going to this enough justice, so I suggest you watch the video I made for it:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nNGxyOnwXAU?si=E6aJ06PhssqzKYuc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ---